mnie-fallback/MNie.github.io/_posts/2020-01-08-visualizingDataOnMapFable.md

 ![creation](https://mnie.github.com/img/08-01-2020AuctionsVisualizationWithFable/dockersetup.png)

-When the deployment is ready I need to do one additional thing (as SAFE stack [stated](https://safe-stack.github.io/docs/template-docker/)).
+When the deployment is ready I need to do one additional thing (as SAFE stack docs [stated](https://safe-stack.github.io/docs/template-docker/)).
 We need to map port 8085 which is used by Giraffe to port 80.

 ```bash
 az webapp config appsettings set --resource-group RESOURCE --name APPNAME --settings WEBSITES_PORT=8085